- Michael McMahon

 The Irish secret service is so secret that no one knows it exists except for the minister of finance who has to try explain away billions in budget deficits.
 Our submarines have such good stealth technology that if it were right in front you then you still wouldn't be able to see it with your eyes or feel it with your hands.

 (Just some macho music to make my piece sound more authoritative.
 My strategy is to brainwash readers with innuendo.
+If ever I run for election I'll just put up posters of women in bikinis along with the caption "vote number 1"!
 My initials happen to be the M.M.M.!
 Or I could make my street name Triple M to rhyme with a more sinister crime!
 Alternatively I can trace back my lineage to call myself Michael the Third to sound more aristocratic!
 On second thought I might leave that one out in case it gets mispronounced as Michael the Turd in a Northern Ireland accent.)